BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 Both approaches look straight forward but can be quite complex when there exist dependencies between the various parts of the data or the task.
 One of the dependecies is the shared data.
-Both data and task parallelism need to deal with the shared data in order to prevent race conditions.
+Both data and task parallelism need to deal with the shared data in order to prevent the race conditions.
 However, the best solution is to design without shared data.
 For the task parallelism, the side effects are the second source of dependencies.
 The side effects are signs of bad practice and should not exist in a concurrent code.

-Lock-based, lock-free and wwait-free strategies are the two ways of dealing with the shared data.
+Lock-based, lock-free and wait-free strategies are the three ways of dealing with the shared data.
 Despite its' easy use, lock-based concurrency has a number of drawbacks.
 First of all, it does not guarantee that at least one thread makes progress (i.e. deadlocks).
 Race conditions, deadlocks, serialization and cache ping-pong are some of the problems to be escaped in this case.